bilalsarac/RestaurantBackend/README.md

 Since there is data that should not be leaked in the API returns of users such as passwords, response objects were used in this project and entity objects were mapped to them, since we do not need to change the id fields when updating the data, request classes are used.

 ### Test
 There are basic unit tests for repositories and services.
+Postman is used for API request and response control.

 ### Authentication
-JWT token-based authentication was used in this project.
+JWT token-based authentication was used in this project for more security.

 ## ER Diagram
 Users can have many comments, as well as restaurants can have many comments, but one comment only can be assigned to a restaurant and user.
 With the same logic, users can have many ratings, as well as restaurants, can have many ratings, but one rating only can be assigned to the restaurant and user.